Inside Katharine McPhee's Dramatic Relationship History

 She has credited Cokas, along with her parents, Daniel and Peisha, for supporting her throughout her recovery.

-But right after she became an Idol star, she tried to play her relationship cards close to the vest.
+But when she became an Idol star, she tried to play her relationship cards close to the vest.

 Jeffrey Mayer/WireImage